A duality for Moore groups: Structure of the dual algebra

 Next we turn to direct products of SIN-groups and show (Corollary \ref{direct_product}) that they correspond to tensor products of group algebras.
 As with \cst-algebras (see, e.g., \cite{kad}), there is a range of possible tensor products on pro-\cst-algebras.
-The maximal \cst-tensor product that we use was generalized to pro-\cst-algebras by Phillips \cite{phil}.
-If $A=\liminv A_p$, $B=\liminv B_q$, then $A\omax B = \liminv A_p\omax B_q$ over pairs $(p,q)$ directed coordinatewisely \cite[Proposition 3.2]{phil}.
-This property, used without further reference, may be taken as definition of the maximal tensor product $\omax$.
+We use the generalization of the maximal \cst-tensor product, which was defined for pro-\cst-algebras by N.~C.~Phillips \cite{phil}.
+If $A=\liminv A_p$, $B=\liminv B_q$, then \beq A\omax B = \liminv A_p\omax B_q \eeq over pairs $(p,q)$ directed coordinatewise \cite[Proposition 3.2]{phil}.
+This property, used sometimes without reference, may be taken as definition of the maximal tensor product $\omax$.
 As expected, $\omax$ is associative and commutative; $A\omax \C \simeq A$ for any $A$.